UnknownRori/UnknownRori-PHP/README.md

 `Q : Can i use this for future my project?`

-`A : Yea sure.`
+`A : Yea sure, if something goes wrong you can create issues, feedback encouraged.`

----

-`Q : Why you create CLI using python why not php.`

-`A : Actually after a lot of thought it will be probably good idea to seperate the Application and the CLI.`